arzwa/MultilocusIsland/docs/draft-hapdip2.md

 Speciation, in essence, amounts to the buildup and maintenance of linkage disequilibria [@felsenstein1981], with different sets of alleles maintained in different subpopulations.
-Local adaptation due to heterogeneous selection (as well as drift and mutation) across different subpopulations contributes to the buildup of LD, whereas migration and recombination (including hybridization) break up patterns of LD.
-Populations are reproductively isolated to the extent that selection counteracts this breaking up of associations through recombination.
+Heterogeneous selection can maintain different locally beneficial alleles in different populations across multiple loci.
+When migration occurs between such divergently selected populations, sets of divergent alleles are introduced jointly, leading to statistical associations (i.e. LD) between selected alleles, and possibly strong selection against migrant alleles, in turn causing (partial) reproductive isolation (RI).
+These associations are broken up by recombination, so that the extent to which RI can be maintained depends on the relative strength of selection, migration and recombination.
-In this paper, we have focused on reproductive isolation through the maintenance of local adaptation in the face of gene flow, assuming a scenario of secondary contact between two divergently adapted populations that have not diverged too much.
+In this paper, we have focused on RI through the maintenance of polygenic local adaptation in the face of gene flow, assuming a scenario of secondary contact between two divergently adapted populations that have not diverged too much.
-Of key importance is that, in the presence of selection, the rate at which patterns of LD are broken up due to migration and recombination is not independent of the magnitude of LD.
-Selection against migrant genotypes eliminates sets of alleles jointly, leading to stronger reproductive isolation due to divergent selection when local adaptation is polygenic.
-The effects of polygenic selection against migrant genotypes can be quantified by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@barton1986; @sachdeva2022].
+The effects of polygenic selection against migrant genotypes can be quantified by the gene flow factor $g$, or the associated effective migration rate $m_e = mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@barton1986].
-Although challenging, it should be noted that $g$ has a phenotypic interpretation, and can in principle be experimentally determined.
+It should be noted that $g$ has a phenotypic interpretation, and can, at least in principle, be experimentally determined.

 We derived an expression for the effective migration rate in a mainland-island model with heterogeneous barriers and different life cycles, and showed how it